miguel876/NextJS-Ecom/README.md

 ## Deployment

 This project is deployed on [Vercel](https://vercel.com/).
+It also uses Github actions for CI/CD.
 You can view the live application at [https://next-js-ecom-neon.vercel.app/](https://next-js-ecom-neon.vercel.app/).

 ## Getting Started